sardanaGagan/PerformancePortfolio/README.md

 # PerformancePortfolio
+The purpose of this is to conduct a comprehensive analysis of a athlete

 **Introduction:** Provided an overview of an athlete and their significance in the sports world.
 **Informative Metrics:** Identify and explanation of the metrics used to analyse athletes.